N1-3D-Print/Tridex-6WD-/README.md

 The concept combines a Tridex-style IDEX layout with a 6-wheel-drive motion system, focused on high acceleration, drivetrain rigidity and experimental high-speed performance setups.

-AWD System
+Motion System

+The drivetrain is designed around six NEMA17 stepper motors for the XY AWD configuration.

+All six drive motors are intended to be standard NEMA17 format (1.8°), making the system compatible with widely available high-performance stepper options.

-For the all-wheel-drive implementation, I used the LDO Motors AWD CNC system as the mechanical and drivetrain foundation in my build.
+The AWD base concept originates from the LDO Motors AWD CNC system, which served as the mechanical foundation for this build.

-The base gantry concept originates from the official LDO AWD repository:
+Official AWD gantry reference:
 👉 https://github.com/VCProjects/LDO_AWD

-This project represents my integration of that AWD gantry into a Tridex-style architecture and its expansion into a custom 6WD configuration.
+This project integrates that AWD concept into a Tridex-style architecture and extends it into a custom 6WD configuration.

 Part Cooling